-With the help of SqlBak tool, you can create a backup job which will make backup according to your schedule.
+With the help of the SqlBak tool, you can create a backup job that will make backup according to your schedule.
 SqlBak can create full backups, differential backups, and transaction log backups.
-In this article let’s discuss what is it differential backups.
+In this article, let’s discuss what is it differential backups.

 Differential backups are based on the previous SQL Server full backup.
 Differential backups contain only the data that changed since that full SQL Server database backup.
 The full backup upon which differential backups are depending on is known as the base of the differential.
 Full backups, other than copy-only backups, may work as the base for a series of differential backups, including database backups, partial backups, and file backups.